digitalhen/killswitch/README.md

 A Docker-based web application for controlling a network switch port to manage internet access.
 Designed for parental controls with scheduling capabilities.

+## Hardware Compatibility

+This application is designed to work with **TP-Link Easy Smart Switches**, specifically tested with the **TL-SG105E** and similar models in the series (TL-SG108E, etc.).
+These switches provide a web-based management interface that the application uses to control individual ports.

+## Parental Control Use Case

+This tool provides **hardware-level internet control** for parental supervision.
+By connecting a child's computer or an entire room's network equipment to a managed switch port, you can enforce internet access schedules at the network layer.

+**Key advantage**: As long as the physical switch is secured (locked in a network cabinet or placed out of reach), this provides tamper-proof internet control.
+Unlike software-based parental controls that can be bypassed, circumvented, or disabled, controlling the network switch port completely cuts off internet connectivity at the hardware level - there's no workaround available to the end user.

+**Typical setup**: Place the child's computer, gaming console, or room's access point on the controlled switch port.
+The switch itself should be physically secured where it cannot be accessed or reset by the child.

 ## Features

 - Manual port control via web interface